eleonorazari/KinematicModelling/README.md

 Python modules used to estimate centre velocity, velocity dispersion and parallaxes for open clusters, based on Lindegren et al. (2000, http://adsabs.harvard.edu/abs/2000A%26A...356.1119L).

-One application of this version of the method can be found in Bravi et al. (2018).
+Together with Stella Reino, we also developed a procedure that includes radial velocitie.
+More details on this modified version of the code can be found in Reino et al. (2018, subm., minor revision).

+The version of the method *without* the inclusion of radial velocities was applied in Bravi et al. (2018) (http://adsabs.harvard.edu/abs/2018arXiv180301908B).

 ## Prerequisites